We’re Your Trusted Warwickshire Letting Agents

 Use the button below to open our Tenancy Application Form.
 You will need to print and complete.

 We will carry out a credit assessment verifying the electoral role, searching public records for any adverse information such as CCJ’s, Bankruptcies, Voluntary Arrangements etc. and verification of current and previous addresses.
-We will also take-up a written Employer’s reference or other satisfactory verification of financial means or income, a Bank status enquiry and a previous Landlord/Agent reference, if appropriate.
+We will also take-up a written Employer’s reference or other satisfactory verification of financial means or income and a previous Landlord/Agent reference, if appropriate.

 There are clearly exceptions to the above.
 Should applications be received from parties on Housing Benefit, a clean credit history and residential identification will still be required and we will require a Guarantor to the tenancy, who must meet all of the above criteria.
 It is important to verify with us, prior to the initial viewing, whether the Landlord of a particular property is prepared to consider applications from parties on Housing Benefit.